masamifujiwara/GOM_TRAIT_PHENOLOGY/README.md

 # GOM_TRAIT_PHENOLOGY
 The analysis of GOM Fish Trait and Phenology

-JOURNAL PUBLICATION CITATION:
-Authors:
-Masami Fujiwara, Fiala Emiko-Mae Bumpers, Milton Torres Ceron, Fernando Martinez-Andrade Manuscript title:
+If you use this code, please cite our paper:
-Demographic traits and phenology of coastal fishes experiencing tropicalization under climate change Journal name:
+Fujiwara, M., A. Simpson, M. Torres‐Ceron, and F. Martinez‐Andrade.
+2022.
+Life‐history traits and temporal patterns in the incidence of coastal fishes experiencing tropicalization.
+Ecosphere 13, <10.1002/ecs2.4188>.
-Ecology

 ________________________________________
 Data S1